 The County imposes various General Fund fees for certain services it performs.
 The fees charged by various County departments include fees for vital records, real estate transactions, court case filings and delinquent taxes.
 The General Fund fees are distributed into the Corporate Fund and Public Safety Fund.
 Traditionally, many of these fees are set by State statute or local ordinance.
-The County is estimating it will receive \$194.7 million by the end of FY2023.
 For FY2024, total General Fund fees are estimated to be \$173.9 million, which is \$14.3 million below the FY2023 adopted revenue of \$188.2 million.
-This projected decrease in revenue from licenses and fees is primarily attributed to the reduction in fees and fines collected by the Clerk of the Circuit Court due to the increase of fee waivers as well as the revenue collected by the County Clerk due to a projected slowdown in real estate transactions.
+This projected decrease in revenue from licenses and fees is primarily attributed to due to the increase of fee waivers as well as a projected slowdown in real estate transactions.
 The following estimates were prepared by the respective elected officials and department directors.